P.O. Box 1029, Middleburg, FL 32250

 The Labrador Retriever, despite its name, did not come from Labrador, but from Newfoundland.
-In the early 1800's, this Canadian province was populated with small water dogs, who, when bred with Newfoundlands, produced a breed referred to as the St. John's Water Dog, a prototype of the Labrador of today.
+In the early 1800's, this Canadian province was populated with small water dogs, who, when bred with Newfoundlands, produced a breed referred to as the St. John's Water Dog or Lesser Newfoundland, a prototype of the Labrador of today.

 At one time, a Labrador's conformation and working ability were equally important, with many breeders aiming for the prestigious ‘dual champion’ that would win in both the show ring and out in the field.
 Today, we, at Tru-Heart Labradors, are working to re-establish this great tradition.

-Unfortunately, the practices of many other Lab breeders have modified the Labrador Retriever into a cumbersome, non-athletic dog that does not represent the "original breed type" (see morphing photo above).
+Unfortunately, the practices of many other Lab breeders have modified the Labrador Retriever into a cumbersome, non-athletic dog that does not represent the "original breed type".

 Labradors bred for show in conformation competitions are selectively bred for a specific "look", with the Labs most closely matching the judge's subjective interpretation of the breed standard and winning awards in the ring going on to be used in breeding programs.
 Their ability to perform in field trials is secondary, at best.
 A typical show-type "English" Lab of today is pictured below.